Safari is the default browser in the Apple ecosystem, and users seem satisfied with its offerings more often than not.

 Note: The Time Machine method is straightforward; there’s a caveat involved.
 It would help if you created a Time machine snapshot before the Safari browser was updated.

 However, many users wouldn’t have such a backup satisfying this requirement.
-If you are also part of this group, check out our following method.

-We will downgrade macOS to the earlier build that initially shipped with your device in this process.
-It will then automatically downgrade all the pre-installed apps to their earlier versions, including Safari.
+In this process, we will downgrade macOS to the earlier build that initially shipped with your device.
+It will then automatically downgrade all the pre-installed apps to their earlier versions.
 However, the process will wipe off all the data, so backup beforehand.
+Here are the steps to downgrade:

 - Keypress the + to boot your Mac to Recovery mode.